 The ABF Council meetings are held on the last Thursday of each month.
 Please make sure your application reaches the offices by the Friday before a meeting.
 This allows time for your application to be processed before the meeting.

 If you have an emergency and need help between Council meetings, please phone the ABF office on 020 7836 6378 or email at [email protected] for advice.

 Yes.
 All applications remain confidential.
 From time to time the ABF may approach another theatrical charity on your behalf but only with your permission.

 DO I NEED TO SEND IN ANY OTHER INFORMATION?

-If you are applying because you are in poor health or have had an accident, please send in a recent doctor’s letter, which gives details of your condition.
-Most NHS doctors will provide such a letter free of charge but if your doctor does charge for this letter please send in the bill and the Fund will reimburse you for any reasonable cost.
+If you are applying because you are in poor health or have had an accident, please send in a recent doctor’s letter which gives details of your condition and, if applicable, your recovery time.
+Most NHS doctors will provide such a letter free of charge but if your doctor does charge for this letter, please send in the receipt and the Fund will reimburse you for any reasonable cost.

 Actors’ Benevolent Fund

 London WC2N 6AD